top of page

 Certification Criteria (CDRC):

-Completion of the Family Law Mediation Training (16 hours in class plus homework) is one step toward certification.
-To become certified in Family Law Mediation through the CDRC, participants must also complete:
+The Family Law Mediation Training (16 hours in class plus homework) is the first step toward qualifying to mediate Family Law cases with the CDRC.
+Through our mentorship program, participants will go on to complete:

 • 4 Observations of family law mediations